sirisian/ecmascript-types/primitivemetadata.md

 // Exclusivity: if either contributing bound is exclusive, result is exclusive.
 // Example: (>= 5) - (< 3) = (> 2) because b can approach 3 from below,
-// making the difference approach 2 from above but never reaching it. function boundsFromDifference(a: Bounds, b: Bounds): Bounds {
+// making the difference approach 2 from above but never reaching it. function boundsFromDifference(a: NumberBounds, b: NumberBounds): NumberBounds {
 	const aLo = effectiveMin(a);
 	const aHi = effectiveMax(a);
 	const bLo = effectiveMin(b);